dishahebbar/Onion_Rings_Sandbox2026/README.md

 # Onion_Rings_Sandbox2026

+## Our Problem Statement
-Several companies find out they have been breached months after the damage is done.
+Several companies/people find out they have been breached months after the damage is done.
 We plan to build a real-time monitoring and alerting platform that watches the places attackers actually operate in, such as dark web forums, Telegram channels, and breach databases.
-We continuously scan these sources for a company's sensitive data like credentials, emails, SSNs, internal documents using pattern matching, hashing, and source credibility scoring to verify leaks and filter out noise.
-When a real leak is detected, we generate a risk score, show the source and a sanitized snippet, and trigger automated alerts so security teams can respond immediately by forcing password resets, filing tickets related to the incident, and patching vulnerabilities before attackers can exploit them.
+We continuously scan these sources for a company's/individual's sensitive data like credentials, emails, SSNs, internal documents using pattern matching, hashing, and source credibility scoring to verify leaks and filter out noise.

-Companies can view what data we're actively monitoring on their behalf.
-They can request a permanent wipe of their watchlist from our system, and re-register their assets anytime.
-This helps to build trust between us and the companies so that the data we have stored does not become another point of exploitation.
+## Our method of solving the problem at hand
+We use real time API monitoring system to monitor data and provide the user with information on credential leaks when prompted.
+The user may monitor any number of features using our interactive User Interface.

+## Features
+- Checking of Email breach
+- Checking of Password breach
+- Checking for VPN/IP leaks
+- Checking for Domain safety
+- Checking of Phone number and providing fraud score